 Overly busy materials, poor layout and cramped dark cabinetry gave way to a chef's paradise.
-Quietly veined quartz counters, shimmering opalescent glass tile and the custom finished oak island are beautiful elements anchored in carefully planned, bespoke white cabinetry.
-The hood was custom designed for the space, and hand-crafted with stainless steel accents.
-Glass knobs and polished nickel cup pulls, along with the open-air nickel pendants are just the right amount of glam, with an airy lightness for a re-imagined traditional beach house.
+Quietly veined quartz counters, shimmering opalescent glass tile and a custom finished oak island are beautiful elements anchored in the carefully planned, bespoke white cabinetry.
+The range hood was custom designed for the space, and hand-crafted with stainless steel accents.
+Glass knobs and polished nickel cup pulls, along with the open-air nickel pendants add just the right amount of glam, with an airy lightness for this re-imagined traditional beach house.

-Every inch of cabinetry was space-planned and organized according to the client's needs, and incorporates custom inserts to accommodate plates, bowls, utensils.
+Every inch of cabinetry was space-planned and organized according to the client's specific needs, and incorporates custom inserts to accommodate plates, bowls, utensils.
 The traditional Shaker styling and bespoke trim dovetails with the house's existing Craftsman architecture.
-We helped her to find the perfect hardware, lights, finish materials, down to the making samples to create the perfect finish for the oak island.
+We helped her to find the perfect hardware, lights, finish materials, down to the creating several oak samples to perfect the finish for the oak island.

 Interior and Cabinetry design: Av Elva Sol

 Custom Cabinetry: Buck Construction, Chatham MA